JamesYang-7/VolumeRenderer/README.md

 - CUDA 12.x (CUDA Toolkit)

 #### Command Line
-On Windows, this should be done in a Developer Command Prompt.
-First install VS2022 and search for "x64 native tools command prompt" in the start menu.
+On Windows, this should be done in a **Developer Command Prompt**.
+First install VS2022 with "Desktop development with C++" component, and search for "x64 native tools command prompt" in the start menu.
 ```
 cmake -B build -G Ninja
 cmake --build build